polarstreams/polar/docs/producer.md

 In case B1 goes offline, once B2 receives a message for T1 range, B2 will communicate with B3 the intention of starting a new generation for T1.
 If B3 agrees, a new generation for T1 will start.
 This generation will be valid until B1 becomes back online, at which time, B1 will try to start a new generation setting itself as leader of this new generation for T1.

-This _generational_ approach provides resilency to failure without the need to hold elections, as there will be a deterministic way to set the owner of the a generation at any given time.
+This _generational_ approach provides resiliency to failure without the need to hold elections, as there will be a deterministic way to set the owner of the a generation at any given time.

 Creating generations and persisting them across multiple brokers in a strongly consistent manner requires additional metadata/state to be sent (i.e. see [distributed transactions across heterogenous stores](https://www.researchgate.net/publication/282156834_Scalable_Distributed_Transactions_across_Heterogeneous_Stores)).